Assessment and Reporting

-How often are reports issued?
+1. How are reports issued?

-How are current levels recorded?
+a) KS3 How are current levels recorded?

-How do we set a student’s target?
+a) How do we set a student’s target?

 Many schools use an external company called the Fisher Family Trust (FFT) to set targets.
 Swanmore College is no different.
 We have chosen what is known as FFT20 targets that would put our students in the top 20% of the country should they reach them at Key Stage 4.
 The target setting approach FFT uses is based on the students KS2 starting points while taking into account other ‘contextual’ information including where the students live, their attendance and how many schools they have attended.

 For example consider Pupil A who left Primary School working at the expected standard in English and Mathematics.
 The FFT model suggests that the pupil is most likely to achieve, on average, a level 5 (GCSE standard pass) in Year 11.
 The target range for Year 11 would then be 4-6.
 The target range for Year 10 would be 3-5.
-The target range for Year 9 would be 2-4 and so on down to Year 7.

 Student performance can of course vary across the subjects that they take.
 Some students are good at English and not so good at Mathematics for example.
 Having a target range allows for the student to aim for the top of the range in their best subjects.
 As long as the average of all their grades is at least as good as the student’s A8 for that year then they can be proud of their achievements.